jadecobra/python_tdd_exercises/source/data_structures/lists/lists.rst

 green: make it pass
 ===================

-I make the values in the test to make it match the result
+I make the values in the test match the values in the terminal

 .. code-block:: python